 Very young fascinated at home by voices and sounds from the old radio, I spent quite some time listening to foreign broadcasts.I carried on later for many years with increasing excitement short waves monitoring as SWL.
 Often in contact with amateur radio friends and with their help, I’ve got my CEPT-1 radio licence.

-After several long breaks in my amateur radio activity I am smoothly back, mainly operating CW and also working time to time in PHONE.
+After several long breaks in my amateur radio activity I am smoothly back, mainly operating CW and time to time working in PHONE.
 I can also be QRV from 160m to 70cm in nearly all automatic Data modes.
 I specially enjoy DX’ing with QRP and low power equipment.

-- INAC AH-521 Magnetic Loop (covering 7 to 21 MHz) controlled with an INAC remote system.
+- INAC AH-521 Magnetic Loop (covering 7 to 21 MHz) controlled with an INAC remote control system.

 - 16 meters stealth wire with ATU.